koffiebaard/bash-end/readme.md

 $ apt install mysql-client
 ```

+You can run the whole thing with nginx and fcgiwrap, or whichever other flavors you prefer.

+## Database

-Note: there's a *config.yaml* file in the root, it mostly governs your db connection.
+lib/mysql.sh is the database connection handler.
+As input it accepts a query, and it returns json as output.
+There's a *config.yaml* file in the conf folder that contains your db connection info.
 An example file:

 ```bash
 db_host: localhost                      # host for the database